HarrieV8/MMM-SeaConditions/README.md

 This version gives sea surface temperatures for a given location, but in the future I may include other conditions like waves, air temperature and wind.

-Module displays a bar graph with conditions for a week, including 3 days forecast.
+Module displays a bar graph for a week, including 3 days forecast.

 ![Example of MMM-Template](./example_1.png)